 Charles Henson has been in the IT industry for over twenty-five years, and is currently serving as Managing Partner for Nashville Computer.
 He started working for the growing firm in 1991.

-Charles is passionate about helping business owners and office staffs become well educated about all of the technologies that can help them grow, be more efficient, and stay safe dealing with today’s cyber security issues.
-Wanting to share his IT experience, he has become well known around the Nashville area through speaking engagements at seminars, giving interviews to news reporters, and hosting teleseminars and webinars.Back to Facilitators
+Charles is passionate about helping business owners and office staff become well educated about all of the technologies that can help them grow, be more efficient, and stay safe dealing with today’s cyber security issues.
+Wanting to share his IT experience, he has become well known through speaking engagements at seminars, giving interviews to news reporters, contributing to online media and hosting webinars.Back to Facilitators

 Alisa Chestler, CIPP/US

 Chestler concentrates her practice in health care and insurance regulatory compliance; privacy, security and records management issues; and corporate transactions matters.
 She joined Baker Donelson after a distinguished career as in-house counsel and privacy officer to several large public and private companies.

 Chestler routinely counsels clients on data privacy and security matters that arise from federal and state laws, including HIPAA, HITECH, GLB, FCRA/FACTA, state data breach laws and the Payment Card Industry (PCI-DSS) requirements.
 She assists clients in identifying, evaluating and managing risks associated with privacy and information security practices of companies and third parties.
 She has significant experience assisting companies in developing comprehensive privacy and security programs.
 Her experience with HIPAA/HITECH compliance includes preparing and negotiating business associate agreements, developing policies and procedures, and advising clients on data breaches and notification obligations.